Xabaril/Esquio/docs/source/toggles/extensibility.rst

 As you can see, Esquio provides a flexible way to customize as you need.

-You can see this sample completed and much more in this `repository <https://github.com/Xabaril/Esquio.Contrib>`_ and of course, any PR is welcome.
+You can see this full sample and much more in this `repository <https://github.com/Xabaril/Esquio.Contrib>`_ and of course, any PR is welcomed ;)